 Selling in more than one channel is necessary, and hard

-As consumer expectations shift, businesses need to respond by being present wherever their customers expect them.
+As consumer expectations shift, businesses need to respond by being present wherever their customers expect them through an omnichannel selling strategy.
 Going online for the first time can create new logistical challenges, like keeping inventory in sync or tracking orders.

 As you digitize operations, consider using tools like loyalty points for purchases made both in-store and online, and sending reminder emails for items left in a cart.